-There’s rarely a time when the first draft of copy that I do for a client ends up being the final version.
-There’s always at least one round of amendments to be made varying from minor tweaks to more fundamental changes.
+There’s rarely a time when the first draft of copy that I do for a client ends up being the final version, word for word.
+There’s always at least one round of revisions to be made with tweaks and fine-tuning.

 This is perfectly normal.